ShaojunLab/TeaCNV/README.md

 ## Usage

-If you have installed TeaCNV, you can set the working path, load the sample data, and specify the reference normal cell annotation by setting the `ref_group_names` parameter, then run TeaCNV as follows:
+If you have installed TeaCNV, you can set the working path, load the sample data, and run TeaCNV as follows:

 ```
 library(infercnv)
 setwd("./TeaCNV")
 load("./example/atac_count.RData")
 cell_meta <- read.csv("./example/cell_meta.csv",row.name=1)
-ref_group_names <- c("Myeloid","Tcell","Bcell")
 ```
 TeaCNV takes a peak-cell count matrix as input.
 A data table is provided via the `annotationFile`, where the first column contains annotations for the cells represented in the columns of the input matrix.
 These annotations typically distinguish between reference and observed cell groups.
 The `ref_group_names` parameter identifies the group name associated with the reference cells.